audacity/audacity/win/wxWidgets_additions/README.txt

+There's a few changes that need to be made to the wxWidgets 3.0.2 source before you build it.
+You can choose to apply the patches listed below.

+Or you may copy the wxWidgets-3.0.2 subdirectory in this directory to where your wxWidgets-3.0.2 source tree is located, overlaying the existing files.

 Distributed versions of Audacity are built with accessibility enabled.
 This requires a patch to wxWidgets:

    accessibility.diff

-Patches that need to be applied to wxWidgets 3.0.2.
+Other patches that need to be applied to wxWidgets 3.0.2.
 These should not be required for later versions:

    changeset_0797a6f8754db982b87a1df63975ccf76df2905f.diff